armory/docs/content/en/armory-enterprise/armory-admin/observe/integrations-logging.md

 * [Datadog Log Collection](https://docs.datadoghq.com/logs/log_collection/?tab=tcp)
 * [Cloudwatch REST API Logging](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html)

-## Enable application logging data
+## Enable logging data

 The following configuration example shows how to configure Echo to send data to Splunk.
+If you are using another data aggregator, replace the `url` value with the endpoint for your aggregator.

 {{< tabs name="enable-logging" >}}
 {{< tabbody name="Operator" >}}